Photo of George AmariucaiGeorge Amariucai

 Academic highlights

-Amariucai sponsored and advised multiple graduate and undergraduate students, and published more than 30 articles in various journals and conferences.
-Amariucai is also passionate about teaching, and a big advocate of the hybrid classroom paradigm.
+Amariucai has sponsored and advised more than a dozen doctoral students and multiple master's and undergraduate students, and published more than 60 peer-reviewed articles in various research journals and conferences.
+Amariucai also derives a great deal of gratification from teaching and likes to experiment with teaching paradigms.
 In 2015, he received an undergraduate teaching award from Iowa State University's Department of Electrical and Computer Engineering.
 He has taught multiple graduate and undergraduate courses, on campus and online, with enrollments ranging from 10 to 350.